todogroup/osposurvey/2019/questions.md

 * Other (please specify)

 ## Part 6
-32. Which category most closely defines your role?
-* Developer or Software Engineer
-* Other IT
-* Community Manager or Developer Advocate
-* IT management, including CIO, CISO, CTO
-* C-level (non-technology) management
-* Marketing / PR
-* Other

-33. What industry vertical is your company in?
-* Defense
-* Education
-* Financial Services
-* Government
-* Healthcare
-* Insurance
-* Manufacturing and raw materials
-* Retail
-* Technology (software or IT)
-* Telecom, communications, or media
-* Transportation and automotive
-* Utilities
-* Other

-## Part 7
 >LH Note: these are all the questions that Chris and company added since the last survey was completed

-34. Does your company require a Contributor License Agreement (CLA) for external contributions to your open source projects?
+32. Does your company require a Contributor License Agreement (CLA) for external contributions to your open source projects?
 * Yes
 * No
 * Don't know

-35. What is the preferred license for your company's open source projects?
+33. What is the preferred license for your company's open source projects?
 * MIT
 * BSD 3-clause
 * BSD 2-clause